Nilupa-Illangarathna/Data-Management-Project-full-project/README.md

 - SQLite3 database stores essential data, including positive review embeddings and user feedback.
 - Seamless integration with backend for efficient data retrieval.

-## Deployment

-The WonderPal ecosystem is deployed using Docker for containerization.
-The deployment involves Google Cloud Platform for scalable and reliable hosting.

-## Getting Started

-To start exploring the wonders with WonderPal, follow the instructions in the [Getting Started](#getting-started) section.

-## Usage

-Learn how to make the most of WonderPal with the detailed instructions provided in the [Usage](#usage) section.

 ## Contributing

 We welcome contributions to WonderPal!
 If you'd like to contribute, please follow the guidelines in the [Contributing](#contributing) section.

-## License

-WonderPal is licensed under [Your License Here].
-See the [License](#license) section for more details.